The application of independent procurement rules

 6. The contracting authority shall ensure the right to participate for all the economic operators established in the European Union, mutual recognition of diplomas, certificates and other evidence of formal qualifications, as well as provision of information on the time limits suitable for the submission of tenders (requests to participate), development of the regulations providing preliminary information on the applicable procedural rules and respect of the principle of non-discrimination and equal treatment when the decision closing the procedure is taken.

 8. The contracting authority shall inform in writing tenderers, candidates and - before the opening of tenders - the economic operators who have expressed their interest in the procedure about all the decisions and information affecting the results of the procedure and the detailed justification thereof as soon as possible but not later than three business days after the decision.
-After completion of the evaluation of tenders, the contracting authority shall be bound to draw up a written summary which provides information on the evaluation of tenders and the reasons for the selection of the winning tender and to send that written summary to all tenderers at the same time, by fax or by electronic means.
+After completion of the evaluation of tenders, the contracting authority shall be bound to draw up a written summary which provides information on the evaluation of tenders and the reasons for the selection of the winning tender and to send that written summary to all tenderers at the same time.

 10. In the course of the procedure the provisions set out in Articles 44 and 45 shall be applied accordingly.